openfoodfacts/folksonomy_api/README.md

    docker compose up -d
    ```

-6. Initialize the database (necessary on first run)
+6. Initialize the database (necessary on first run, or if there are database migrations)
    ```bash
    docker compose exec api python db-migration.py
    ```